standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 ### Processing Sequence

-* The user issues a command through the command-line interface (CLI).
+* The user [issues a build command](#executing-shr-cli) through the command-line interface (CLI) to launch SHR-CLI.
 * The CIMPL tooling imports definitions from CIMPL files (class, value set, and map files).
-SHR-CLI will report any errors in the CIMPL definitions.
+SHR-CLI [reports any errors](#addressing-error-messages) in the CIMPL definitions.
-* SHR-CLI applies filters, according to the [filter strategy](#filter-strategy-configuration-parameters).
+* Continuing the build process, SHR-CLI selects a subset of the data models to include in the IG, according to the [filter strategy](#filter-strategy-configuration-parameters).
-* SHR-CLI exports the filtered SHR definitions into desired formats, such as FHIR profiles, data dictionaries, etc. The exports can be selected through [command line options](#executing-shr-cli).
-SHR-CLI will report any errors during the export process.
+* To complete the build process, SHR-CLI exports the selected CIMPL definitions into desired formats, such as FHIR profiles, data dictionaries, etc. The exports can be selected through [command line options](#executing-shr-cli).
-* The users issues a command to produce the IG.
+* The user [issues a separate command](#creating-the-implementation-guide) to produce the IG.

 ### Outputs

 Depending on the configuration options selected, the SHR-CLI produces one or more of the following outputs:

-* **FHIR Profiles, Extensions, Value Sets** that form the core content of the IG,
+* [FHIR Profiles, Extensions, Value Sets](#fhir-export) that form the core content of the IG,
-* A **Logical Model** corresponding to the CIMPL class definitions, expressed as FHIR StructureDefinitions,
+* A [Logical Model](#logical-model-export) corresponding to the CIMPL class definitions, expressed as FHIR StructureDefinitions,
-* **JSON Schema** for the profiles defined by the IG,
+* [JSON Schema](#json-schema-export) for the profiles defined by the IG,
-* A **Data Dictionary** that lists the Must-Support data elements in the IG, as well as value sets and value set members,
+* A [Data Dictionary](#data-dictionary-export) that lists the Must-Support data elements in the IG, as well as value sets and value set members,
-* **Model Documentation** in the form of a Javadoc-like browser that allows one to see the hierarchical class relationships in the logical model.
+* [Model Documentation](#model-documentation-export) in the form of a [Javadoc-like](#https://docs.oracle.com/javase/7/docs/api/) browser that allows one to see the hierarchical class relationships in the logical model.

 ### Relationship of CIMPL Models and Implementation Guides

-One of the fundamental things to understand is the relationship between models defined in CIMPL and implementation guides created from those models.
+It is important to understand the relationship between models defined in CIMPL and implementation guide(s) created from those models.

-The state-of-practice for FHIR IGs is still evolving, but at present, most IGs define their own data models, with little regard for data models specified in other IGs:
+The state-of-practice for FHIR IGs is still evolving, but currently, most IGs are developed by separate groups and define their own data models, as follows:

 #### _Typical IG-Data Model Relationship_

 ![Typical data model IG relationship](img_cimpl/typical-data-model-ig-relationship.png)

-This approach is short-sighted and limits interoperability by failing to recognize that IGs have shared concerns.
-For example, if mammograms appear in two or more IGs, that data can be exchanged only if there is a common data model.
-To optimize interoperability, the data model of a mammogram should be shared.
+The drawback of this approach is that different IGs can require very similar data models.
+If different data models are developed by different teams, interoperability will suffer.

-In CIMPL, data models are fundamentally independent of IGs.
-IGs are _consumers_ of models, rather than _owners_ of models (although new models can be created in the context of an IG).
-This idea is illustrated below.
-There is a set of common data models (defined in namespaces A through D), but each IG, attuned to different use cases, uses a different subset of the models:
+In CIMPL, data models are independent of IGs.
+IGs are _consumers_ of models, rather than _owners_ of models (although new models can certainly be created in the context of IG development).
+Each IG uses a different subset of models, reflecting the different use cases they address, but the commonality of data models assures interoperability between the use cases.
+This idea is illustrated below:

-#### _Relationship between IGs and Data Models in CIPML_
+#### _Relationship between IGs and Data Models in CIMPL_

 ![Data model IG relationship](img_cimpl/Data-model-use-case-model.png)